 This page provides answers to common questions students might have about academic suspension at Aims.
 Click on the links in the sidebar to view the questions and answers for other Registration & Records-related topics.

-An academic suspension results when a student on academic probation (cumulative GPA below 2.00) does not show progress toward good academic standing (term GPA below 2.00).
+An academic suspension results when a student on academic probation does not show progress toward good academic standing by having both a term and cumulative GPA below a 2.00.

 Yes.
 The Academic Standards Policy differs from the Financial Aid Satisfactory Academic Progress Policy.
 Any concerns regarding your Financial Aid status and eligibility should be directed to the Financial Aid Office.